 in Austin, TX

 Dental sedation can be incredibly helpful when it comes to helping anxious patients relax, and it can make dental appointments much easier for kids to get through.
 We understand that visiting the dentist is not usually a kids’ favorite activity, so we do what we can to make their experiences as relaxed and comfortable as possible.
-If you want to learn more about pediatric dental sedation or add nitrous oxide or oral conscious sedation to your child’s treatment plan, please contact us!
+If you want to learn more about pediatric sedation dentistry or add nitrous oxide or oral conscious sedation to your child’s treatment plan, please contact us!

 What does dental sedation feel like?

 Our office provides two choices for dental sedation: nitrous oxide and oral conscious sedation.
 Nitrous oxide can make patients feel happier, which is why it’s also called “laughing gas,” or it can make them feel calm and content.
 Nitrous oxide is great for patients undergoing minor procedures or those who have mild anxiety.
 Oral conscious sedation puts patients into a deeper state of relaxation where they feel groggy and tired, making it better for lengthy restorative treatments and patients who have a hard time sitting still in the dental chair.